Garre: Distribution

 The pre-hawiye tribe comprises seven families excluding Irir:- Gardhere, Garjante, Yahabur, Meyle, Magarre, Hariire, Karuure.
-The largest pre-Hawiye clans are the Garre, Hawadle, Degodia, Galjaal and the Garre are the most ancient of all the pre-Hawiye clans.
-The Hawadle live north of the river Shebelle, adjacent to the Marehan Darod and just north of the Abgaal Hawiye.
+The largest pre-Hawiye clans are the Garre, Hawadle, Degodia, Galjaal.The Hawadle live north of the river Shebelle, adjacent to the Marehan Darod and just north of the Abgaal Hawiye.
 The Galjaal live next to the Hawadle, they are also found further south near the River Jubba.
-The Degodia inhabit northern kenya and southern Ethiopia.
+The Degodia inhabit northern Kenya and southern Ethiopia.

 The Garre are the most important tribe of the pre-Hawiye family.
 They occur in four large autonomous groups: on the lower reaches of the Shebelle in Audegle District around Dolo on the upper jubba, between the Webi Gestro and the Webi Mana in contact and to some extent intermixed with the Arsi Oromo, and to the south-west between the Ajuran and Degodia Somali and the Boran Galla of the Northern Frontier Province of Kenya.
 The northernmost group adjacent to the Arsi Oromo have acquired some features of Borana Oromo culture; Galla and Somali are both spoken.
 Arsi Oromo villages are intermixed with those of the Garre (Gurra) but are kept separate from those of the Somali.
 The Garre (Gurra) of this region have traditions similar to those of the other Garre groups and consider themselves Somali rather than Galla.
 Garre traditions generally recount movement southwards from the North-west corner of British Somaliland.
 As a whole, the Garre are nomadic pastoralists with large numbers of camels, sheep, goats and where the habitat is suitable, they settle and domesticate their cattle.

 Proto-Reewin

-The Proto-Reewin group were probably the first Cushitic group to enter what is the southern part of modern day Somalia, around the end of the second century B.C..
+The Proto-Reewin group were probably the first Cushitic group to enter what is the southern part of modern-day Somalia, around the end of the second century B.C..
 The Proto-Reewin, the ancestors of the modern Reewin families (Digil and Mirifle), occupy a unique position both linguistically and culturally in the historical development, migration and settlement in the area south of the Shabelle River.